Challenging Late & Other Fees in Foreclosure

 • breach of good faith and fair dealing.

-If you want to challenge the fees being charged in a foreclosure action, you should speak to a qualified attorney who can advise you what defenses are available for your particular situation.
+If you want to challenge the fees the servicer is charging in a foreclosure action, speak to a qualified attorney who can advise you what defenses are available for your particular situation.
 Loan servicing records can be difficult to interpret and reconcile, so be sure the attorney is familiar with how to read loan servicing communication logs and payment histories.

 For more information on challenging a foreclosure in court, see our article Should You Fight Your Foreclosure in Court?